wgroeneveld/jefklakscodex/content/articles/reviews/dungeon-siege.md

 Thanks to EAX, the sound effects perfectly complement the games' moody engine and color palette.
 Muffled effects in caves, splashy zaps and icy frost spells: it's all there, and it's executed well.
 I also particularly like the beginning background music that makes me roll up my sleeves and go for it.
 Alas, after a few hours, the music never manages to catch my attention again.

 Every NPC encounter is fully voiced, without the funny tones of Sacred.
 The cut-scenes are also voiced by a narrator but never last that long.
 In all, having squeezed everything out of the `500MB` installation is quite a feat (well, there aren't many NPCs and they don't have much to say...).
-Nothing to complain on sound design in general!
+Sound design in general is pretty well done, although I wished the music track was as good as the first hour in.

 ### Cinematic